metosin/compojure-api/README.md

     :404 (not-found {:reason "lost"})))
 ```

+There is also a `:default` status code available, which stands for "all undefined codes".

 ## Route-specific middlewares

 Key `:middlewares` takes a vector of middlewares to be applied to the route.